Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Abstract

 \section{Abstract}

-We show that, for any prime~$p$, there exist absolutely simple abelian varieties over~$\Q$ with arbitrarily large $p$-torsion in their Tate-Shafarevich group.
-To prove this, we construct explicit $\mu_p$-covers of Jacobians of the form $y^p = x(x-1)(x-a)$ which violate the Hasse principle.
+We show that, for any prime~$p$, there exist absolutely simple abelian varieties over~$\Q$ with arbitrarily large $p$-torsion in their Tate-Shafarevich groups.
+To prove this, we construct explicit $\mu_p$-covers of Jacobians of curves of the form $y^p = x(x-1)(x-a)$ which violate the Hasse principle.
+In the appendix, Tom Fisher explains how to interpret our proof in terms of a Cassels-Tate pairing.

 \baselineskip=14pt